-Charlotte joined Nockolds in 2015 and is a Senior Associate Construction Solicitor in our Commercial Property Team.
+Charlotte joined Nockolds in 2015 and is Head of Construction.
 Charlotte graduated from the University of Hertfordshire and was admitted to the roll of solicitors in 2006 following a successful in-house training contract where she practised property, litigation and construction law.

 Charlotte has extensive non-contentious and contentious construction law experience acting for all clients including main contractors, sub-contractors, sub-subcontractors and suppliers across a range of projects including underground rail, residential, retail, hotels and education.
 Her work includes advising, negotiating and drafting bespoke and standard forms of construction contracts including JCT and NEC contracts, letters of intent, collateral warranties, deeds of appointments, parent company guarantees, performance bonds and the like.
 She provides extensive advice on the Construction Act concerning disputes involving the assessment of liability and quantum issues.